Advanced Search

 The "script" backend type is simply a script the agent can execute that takes a fixed set of arguments.
 Action: add (to grant access), del(to revoke access) or flush(to empty/reset the whole ACL); ACL (or "set name"): the name of the ACL for validation, or...

-IPset (Linux Netfilter/IPTables)
+IPSet (Linux Netfilter/IPTables)

 IPsets are a powerful and highly efficient way of making a dynamic firewall on a normal Linux machine.
 A native feature of the Netfilter code, an IPset is an in-memory list of IPs, that can be referenced in any fireawall rules.
 Knocknoc can add and remove IPs...